isomerpages/moe-queenstownsec/_student-development/Social Emotional Development/Sexuality Education.md

 **11.** Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
 This form has been disseminated via the Parents Gateway for Sec 2, 4 and 5.
-For Sec 1 and 3, the form will be disseminated nearer the end of Term 2. <br>
+For Sec 1 and 3, the form will be disseminated nearer the end of Term 2. <br><br>

 **12.** Parents who wish to opt their children out of the **_eTeens_ programme** need to complete an opt-out form.
-This form has been disseminated via the Parents Gateway for all levels in Term 1.<br>
+This form has been disseminated via the Parents Gateway for all levels in Term 1.<br><br>

-**13.** Parents can contact the school at [qtss@moe.edu.sg](mailto:qtss@moe.edu.sg) or 64741055 for discussion or to seek clarification about the school’s sexuality education programme with Mr Tan Chee Tiong (HOD CCE) or Mdm Tang Siow Leng (SEd Coordinator)<br>
+**13.** Parents can contact the school at [qtss@moe.edu.sg](mailto:qtss@moe.edu.sg) or 64741055 for discussion or to seek clarification about the school’s sexuality education programme with Mr Tan Chee Tiong (HOD CCE) or Mdm Tang Siow Leng (SEd Coordinator)<br><br>

-**14.** Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.<br>
+**14.** Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.<br><br>

 Last updated: 18 Jan 2023